How to save money for Christmas

 - Use 3-for-2 deals and other retailer offers.
 But, again only buy into them if they're gifts that are actually on your list.

-- Once you've actually bought your tin of Quality Street or barrel of biscuits, hide them away and don't be tempted to dip into it because you'll only have to re-buy them and this isn't cost saving!
+- Once you've actually bought your tin of Quality Street or barrel of biscuits, hide them away and don't be tempted to dip into it because you'll only have to re-buy them!

-- Try making some gifts this year such as cookies or cakes - many people prefer an edible gift so they aren't plagued with clutter!
+- Try making some gifts this year such as cookies, jam, sloe gin or fudge - many people prefer an edible (or drink-able) gift so they aren't plagued with clutter.

 - Re-gift items that you haven't opened or used.
-We're talking the bottle of wine you won at a raffle and you won't drink - this kind of thing.
+We're talking the bottle of wine you won at a raffle and you won't drink.

 - Cash in loyalty points from your regular supermarket or high street shops and use them for gifts.

-There we have four different areas that could impact your spending - what do you think you'll save the most on this year?
+There we have five different areas that could impact your festive saving and spending - what do you think you'll save the most on this year?
 Let us know your Christmas savings tips over on Twitter or Facebook.

 Last updated on: